DOCS / GETTING STARTED

 | Collector key | gmk_cru_live_ (legacy: col_) | Dashboard: + Add Server | Crucible agent | Authenticates snapshot pushes from one specific server.
 Scoped to that server; cannot list other servers or read account settings. |

-| Account API key | gmk_acct_live_ | Settings: API keys (Pro+) | Automation: Ansible, Terraform, scripts, MCP clients | Programmatic access to your account (list servers, query health, mutate state).
-Pro plan only. |
+| Account API key | gmk_acct_live_ | Settings: API keys (every plan) | Automation: Ansible, Terraform, scripts, MCP clients | Programmatic access to your account (list servers, query health, mutate state).
+On every plan, with read, write, or admin scope; bounded by the 3-node quota and rate limits. |

 #Next steps

-- Review the 61 alert rules grouped across 9 categories.
+- Review the 65 alert rules grouped across 9 categories.

 - Explore the full configuration reference for thresholds, intervals, and optional collectors.